 7. Analyze and improve

 CRM isn't only useful for managing customer data.
-When the software includes analytics tools to analyze and visualize data, it can also offer valuable insights into the success of your campaigns.
+When the software includes Data Driven Decisions: how to use analytics effectively to analyze and visualize data, it can also offer valuable insights into the success of your campaigns.

 Comparing metrics such as clicks, replies and ROI will give you a good idea of what's working and what needs to be improved.
 Some CRM systems feature live dashboards providing real-time results, if you need to make spur of the moment decisions.